djplaner/memex/share/blog/2021/exploring-drons-definition-of-educational-technology.md

     - Hard versus soft would be a better separation
     -
   - Ignores the value of purpose and orchestration
-    - If purpoes is seen as specific context/discipline allows greater concentration on the specific activity
+    - If purpose is seen as specific context/discipline allows greater concentration on the specific activity
+    - Better values Dron's contigent, local, contextual etc view of education (or at least is more likely)
 ### Some practical issues

 - pedagogy before technology